Get free access to

 In Poland, foreign entities are understood as legal persons, organisational entities without legal personality and natural persons with registered office or a fixed place of business outside the territory of Poland, carrying out activities which are subject to Polish VAT regulations.

 Representation of the taxable person in front of the Polish tax authority by a tax advisor is not obligatory.
+The obligation of representation occurs when the taxable person does not have a registered office or a fixed establishment in the territory of a EU Member State.

 In communication with the tax authorities, only Polish language may be used.